 Insight Cities is featured in these two elegant blog posts by Patricia Zohn, a culture columnist whose blog, CultureZohn, is published by the Huffington Post.
 It was a pleasure to arrange some of Patricia’s research touring in Prague and Vienna with 2 members of our network of over 70 brilliant historian guides in Central Europe, architecture experts like Prague’s Alex Went, who curates the most comprehensive on-line encyclopedia on this city’s iconic buildings, Prague Vitruvius, and Felicitas Konecny, an expert historian who leads cutting edge tours of Vienna’s modernist and post-modernist architecture and is one of the world’s two “Guiding Architects” for Vienna.

-If the history of post Second World War Prague is fascinating, that of Prague during the Enlightenment is every bit as amazing.
-I was fortunate to spend a morning with Bonita Rhoads, academic historian turned tour guide and founder of Insight Cities runnings tours in Prague and across a portfolio of cities in Europe and America.
-Their ethos is to provide a living history and insight into some of the lesser known parts of the cities where they operate.
+If the history of post-Second World War Prague is fascinating, that of Prague during the Enlightenment is every bit as amazing.
+I was fortunate to spend a morning with Bonita Rhoads, an academic historian turned tour guide and founder of Insight Cities running tours in Prague and across a portfolio of cities in Europe and America.
+Their ethos is to provide living history and insight into some of the lesser-known parts of the cities where they operate.
 The Four Gardens tour started at the Vrtba Garden, which dates back to 1720.
-With an entrance in Mala Strana, it’s a terraced Baroque walled garden which was built for Jan Joseph, the earl of Vrtba and chancellor of Prague castle.
+With an entrance in Mala Strana, it’s a terraced Baroque walled garden that was built for Jan Joseph, the earl of Vrtba and chancellor of Prague castle.
 Bonita explained that each of the gardens we visited was essentially political statements in their time.

 The Municipal House, with its embellished exterior wrought with golden leaves stands as a testament to the tastes of the early 20th century.
 Inside, cafes and restaurants provide excellent examples of Art Nouveau interiors, designed by craftsmen and artists such as Alfons Mucha, Jan Preisler, Ladislav Šaloun, and others.

-The company specializes in guided walks – some in depth tours of the city’s classical sites, such as the Jewish Quarter or the fortress of Prague, and others thematic tours such as a tour of the cities breweries, a tour dedicated to avant-garde movement in Prague, Prague tour following the Cold War, and more.
-One of the recommended tours dedicated to Art Nouveau architecture shaped the face of the city early 20th century, and passes some of the most representative buildings of its time, such as the Grand Hotel Europe Weber Lucerne, along with some interesting Cubist buildings in the city.
+The company specializes in guided walks – some in-depth tours of the city’s classical sites, such as the Jewish Quarter or the fortress of Prague, and other thematic tours such as a tour of the cities breweries, a tour dedicated to the avant-garde movement in Prague, a tour following the Cold War, and more.
+One of the recommended tours dedicated to Art Nouveau architecture which shaped the face of the city in the early 20th century, and passes some of the most representative buildings of its time, such as the Grand Hotel Europe Weber Lucerne, along with some interesting Cubist buildings in the city.